-Local agents play a fundamental role in choosing the best route for phone calls in terms of QoS and expenses.
+Local agents play a fundamental role choosing the best route for phone calls in terms of QoS and expenses.
 First, estimation and monitoring processes of QoS parameters carry out measurements among offices, collecting relevant information for the system.
-Taking on account this information, the phone tariffs and the number of available and occupied lines in the gateway, the local agent fills in the tables on which the MBAC will base its decisions.
-Finally, the agent, through its SIP proxy, processes the phone calls signaling to implement the CAC mechanism, based on the information provided by the tables.
+Taking on account this information, the phone tariffs and the number of available and occupied lines in the gateway, the local agent elaborate tables on which the MBAC will base its decisions.
+Finally, the agent, through its SIP proxy, processes the phone calls signalling to implement the CAC mechanism, based on the information provided by the tables.